 An ophthalmologist is a medical doctor (MD) who specializes in eye and vision care.
 Ophthalmologists are licensed to practice medicine and surgery.
-Their advanced training allows them to diagnose and treat a wider range of conditions compared to an optometrist.
-An ophthalmologist diagnosis and treats all ocular conditions and performs surgeries.
+Their advanced training in ophthalmology allows them to diagnose and treat a wider range of conditions compared to an optometrist.
+An ophthalmologist diagnoses and treats all ocular conditions and performs surgeries.

 The requirements to become an ophthalmologist are four years of college and four years of medical school, four to five years of additional hands-on training.
 Once the training is completed, future ophthalmologists need a certification with the American Board of Ophthalmology.
 This certification involves written and oral exams.

 EYE DISEASES WE TREAT